-- 9. It is important to distinguish between a "concern" and a "complaint".
+10. It is important to distinguish between a "concern" and a "complaint".
 Most concerns can be made informally to the initial member of staff and be resolved without the need to go through the formal complaint procedures.
-Initial concerns should be raised with the school as soon as possible to allow the matter to be considered carefully, potentially including the following information (as appropriate to the issue that has been raised): - Clarifying the nature of the concern and what remains unresolved from the perspective of the person raising the concern; and - Establishing what has happened so far, and who has been involved, including seeking in-put from those who have been involved.
+Initial concerns should be raised with the school as soon as possible to allow the matter to be considered carefully, potentially including the following information (as appropriate to the issue that has been raised):

+- Clarifying the nature of the concern and what remains unresolved from the perspective of the person raising the concern; and - Establishing what has happened so far, and who has been involved, including seeking in-put from those who have been involved.

-10. A concern may arise (for example):
+11. A concern may arise (for example):

-- from uncertainty regarding the application of school rules or disciplinary procedures - from misunderstanding or misrepresentation of an incident which has taken place inside or outside the classroom - where a parent believes that their child has been misunderstood or treated unfairly and feels it necessary to raise the matter so that steps may be taken to restore goodwill - where a parent believes that their child is being bullied or has suffered some form of discrimination and brings the matter to the school's notice so that action can be taken to prevent a recurrence - 11.
+- from uncertainty regarding the application of school rules or disciplinary procedures - from misunderstanding or misrepresentation of an incident which has taken place inside or outside the classroom - where a parent believes that their child has been misunderstood or treated unfairly and feels it necessary to raise the matter so that steps may be taken to restore goodwill - where a parent believes that their child is being bullied or has suffered some form of discrimination and brings the matter to the school's notice so that action can be taken to prevent a recurrence - 12.
 Concerns should normally be raised with the member of teaching staff most directly involved in the situation giving rise to the concern.
 Parents will appreciate that it is helpful if a concern is expressed as soon as possible after the relevant incident.
-The staff member will respond as soon as practicable, and in any case within three working days; if this time limit is not practicable, the complainant will be informed and the period may be extended. - 12.
-A complaint may arise (for example): - when an individual has previously raised a concern and is not satisfied with the response offered; and / or - where an individual has serious disquiet over an incident that has taken place or a decision made in the school and believes the school has fallen short of appropriate standards. - 13.
-Complaints should be recorded, either by the individual (writing to the Headteacher or Head of School of the relevant school or completing the Complaint Form at the end of this document for instance), or by a member of staff following a Stage 1 meeting with the individual.
-Note if the complaint concerns the Executive Headteacher any correspondence should be addressed to the Chair of Trustees. - 14.
-All complaints, including all Complaint Forms, will be held by the PA of the relevant Headteacher or Head of School.
+The staff member will respond as soon as practicable, and in any case within three working days; if this time limit is not practicable, the complainant will be informed and the period may be extended.

+13. A complaint may arise (for example):

+- when an individual has previously raised a concern and is not satisfied with the response offered; and / or - where an individual has serious disquiet over an incident that has taken place or a decision made in the school and believes the school has fallen short of appropriate standards. - 14.
+Complaints should be recorded, either by the individual (writing to the Headteacher / Head of School of the relevant school by completing the Complaint Form at the end of this document for instance), or by speaking with a member of staff following a Stage 1 meeting with the individual. - 15.
+Complaints against school staff (except the Headteacher / Head of School) should be made in the first instance, to the Headteacher / Head of School of the relevant school, via the school office.
+Please mark them as Private and Confidential. - 16.
+Complaints that involve or are about the Headteacher / Head of School should be addressed to the Chair of Governors, via the school office.
+Please mark them as Private and Confidential. - 17.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Please mark them as Private and Confidential. - 18.
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via the trust office.
+Please mark them as Private and Confidential.

+All complaints, including all Complaint Forms, will be held by the PA of the relevant Headteacher / Head of School or by the Clerk to the Board of Trustees as appropriate.